This site is full of FREE ebooks - Project Gutenberg Australia

 When the colour is forgotten and the vessel is no more.

-the bounds of that first moment which scattered the stars into
+within the bounds of that first moment which scattered the stars

-within the centre of his being, and moving not from love thought to
+encompassed within the centre of his being, and moving not from

-love thought, nor from love deeds to other love deeds?
+love thought to love thought, nor from love deeds to other love

 And is not time even as love is, undivided and paceless?